Higher Education Research and Development Estimates (HERD)

 Data sources and methodology

-The Higher Education sector is composed of all universities, colleges of technology and other institutes of post secondary education, whatever their source of finance or legal status.
-It also includes all research institutes, experimental stations and clinics operating under the direct control of, or administered by, or associated with, the higher education establishments.
+The Higher Education sector is composed of all universities, colleges of technology and other institutes of post-secondary education investing in research and development activities, whatever their source of finance or legal status.

 This survey is a census.